finbourne/lusid-sdk-python/README.md

 The examples below should be run in order, as they assume that the preceding code has been executed.

-> Sets of working examples for using this SDK are available in the [Python examples repo](https://github.com/finbourne/lusid-sdk-examples-python).

 #### Create portfolio